 The ITCP Independent Study course is the final requirement of the nine-credit ITP certificate.
 The I.S. course encourages students to apply the theoretical, pedagogical, and practical lessons learned in the two ITP core courses and the skills workshops to conceive and develop a concrete and realizable IT project of their own design that they then implement and evaluate.

-Procedure for Approval of an Independent Study Project:
+Procedure for Approval of an Independent Study Project

 ITP students will undertake the I.S. at the point in their graduate study that: 1) They have completed a sufficient number of ITP and other IT skills workshops to allow them to fully develop the technological aspects of their IT independent study projects; and 2) Their I.S. project, whichever form it takes, is well enough conceived and developed to be ready for active implementation either as a research project or in a classroom teaching or other educationally-appropriate environment.

 Independent Study Options

-Rationale: All program students will complete the independent study in close consultation with a program faculty member or designee and the Certificate Coordinator in order to fully demonstrate that the theoretical and technical lessons they’ve learned in the program have demonstrable application in an educational environment, either through the student’s own work as a classroom instructor or as an outside evaluator of someone else’s IT practice or software program(s), or as the developer of a piece of digital technology for use in academic research.
-Final written I.S. reports or research papers assure that students who successfully complete the certificate program are able to be self-critical and analytical in their uses of IT in addition to being technically proficient in the creation of IT tools.
+Rationale: The completion of the ITP independent study demonstrates that the theoretical and technical lessons ITP students have learned in the program have clear application in educational and/or research environments, either through the student’s own work as a classroom instructor, as an outside evaluator of someone else’s IT practice or software program(s), or as the developer of a piece of digital technology for use in academic research.
+Final written I.S. reports or research papers assure that students who successfully complete the certificate program are able to be self-critical and analytical in their uses of IT in addition to being technically proficient in the creation of IT projects and software programs.